ceramic-sf/quick-boi-source/bolq.md

 When there are two options, there are really two explanations (one for each option) that you are choosing.
 You examine the evidence for each explanation and then rule out options based on that evidence.
 You are then left with the best option available.
 You do not rate them and give them a score for weighing how good they are.
 Weighing leads to problems because large quantities of evidence for an older, more tested theory will outweigh the evidence for the newer, less tested theory.
 The older theory should instead be ruled out when compared to the better explanation and evidence for the newer better theory.

-*Weighing evidence when making a decision is equivalent to treating the mind like a population, where votes for different optins are counted based on their evidence.
+*Weighing evidence when making a decision is equivalent to treating the mind like a population, where votes for different options are counted based on their evidence.
 This is problematic because [Arrow's Theorem](#arrows-theorem-shows-that-social-decision-making-is-not-logical) shows how this can lead to illogical conclusions.
 Options instead are ruled out relative to other options.*

 ### Decision is about creating not weighing options